Compare Web Designer Quotes

 Essential security features for e-commerce sites include SSL encryption, secure payment gateways, PCI DSS compliance, regular software updates, firewalls and anti-fraud measures.
 These features protect sensitive customer data and prevent unauthorised access.

 Potentially, yes.
-Since dynamic sites rely on server-side processing, they may load slower than static sites.
+Since dynamic sites rely on server-side processing, they may load more slowly than static sites.
 However, optimising load times and using responsive web design techniques can improve performance.